 David Cortina Ocaña, Santiago Tepalctlalpan, Xochimilco, Mexico

-David sees the art of making piñatas as an opportunity for personal development, as well as a means of expression and dissemination of cacti, since one of the members of the group is a biologist and has conveyed to them the importance of the conservation and propagation of Mexican species, as well as their cultural dissemination and the importance they have had in the development of our country throughout its history.
+David believes his art of making piñatas is an opportunity for personal development, as well as a means of expression and dissemination of information on cacti.
+One of the members of his group is a biologist who has communicated the importance of the conservation and propagation of Mexican species of cacti.
+This knowledge has inspired David to use cacti in many of his designs.

-What began as a participation in a contest, has now become an important part of their lives, since they have been able to integrate a work group where each one develops and generates an income.
+What began as participation in a contest, has now become an important part of his life —a work group has been formed to

-For their work they have obtained 3 awards for creativity in the annual piñata contest of the Museum of Popular Art of Mexico City.
+David has won three awards for creativity in the annual piñata contest at the Museo de Arte Popular in Mexico City.

 Calle 2 de Abril #20,